MicrosoftDocs/dynamics365smb-docs/business-central/ui-role-explorer.md

 ms.service: dynamics-365-business-central
 ---

-# Finding Pages with the Role Explorer
+# Finding Pages and Reports with the Role Explorer

 You can get an overview of all the business features that are available for your role, and for other roles if you go a step further.
 In the following documentation, this feature overview is referred to as the *role explorer*.

-Each element on the role explorer is an action that opens a page.
+Each element on the role explorer is an action that opens a page or report.
 Accordingly, you can also use the role explorer as a means to navigate in [!INCLUDE[prod_short](includes/prod_short.md)].

 [!INCLUDE [about-ui-learn](includes/about-ui-learn.md)]